 About Us

-We are a research team with a broad interest in equine applied biomechanics and clinimetrics.
-On this page you will find out more about us as well as find contact information.
+We are a research team with a broad interest in equine biomechanics and pain assessment.
+On this page you can find out more about us, as well as contact details and addresses of our team.

 Marie Rhodin: marie.rhodin@slu.se, 018-672194